Code-Institute-Submissions/Only-Hikers-MS1/README.md

 #### Features unique to Home Page:
-- Large hero-image spanning across entire width of the page with a "Subscribe" modal button inside
+- Large hero-image spanning across entire width of the page with a "Subscribe" modal button inside a jumbotron
-- Modal contains a name input box, an email input box and a submit button
+- Modal contains a form with a name input box, an email input box and a submit button
-- A text area with a quote on hiking inside
+- A text area with a quote on hiking
 - An image of the OnlyHikers page owners
-- Text area with brief introduction on the owners and what the page is about
+- Text area with a brief introduction from the owners and details on what the page is about

 #### Features unique to Gallery Page:
 - 6 thumbnail images for 3 different hikes, making a total of 18 images
 - On mobile devices, all 18 images appear vertically with one per row to make the image a better size for the viewer
-- On mobile devices, there is a link "click to top of page" to bring the user to the top of the page rather than scrolling the whole way up
+- On mobile devices, there is an arrow at the bottom of the gallery to bring the user to the top of the page

 #### Features unique to Contact Page:
 - Large image under the navbar with text inside a jumbotron positioned inside